accordproject/template-archive/docs/tutorial_001.rst

 ^^^^^^^^

-Use the ``cicero execute`` command to load a template from a directory on disk, instantiate a clause based on input text, and then invoke the clause using an incoming JSON payload.
+Use the ``cicero execute`` command to load a template from a directory on disk, instantiate a clause or contract based on input text, and then invoke the clause or contract using an incoming JSON payload.

 data.json::